tng-coop/gqltools/README.md

    - Users can use this to find specific requests, such as those matching a certain operation name like "GetUsers."

 2. **Request/Response Toggles**:
-   - Checkboxes allow users to selectively display only requests, only responses, or both.
+   - Checkboxes allow users to selectively filter only requests, only responses, or both.
 By default, both are checked.
    - Example:
-     - **Request Toggle**: Shows only GraphQL requests.
+     - **Request Toggle**: Filters only GraphQL requests.
-     - **Response Toggle**: Shows only GraphQL responses.
+     - **Response Toggle**: Filters only GraphQL responses.

 3. **Port Filters (8080, 8081)**:
    - Users can filter requests based on which server port the request was sent to.